 The bottom line is that the IRS doesn't recognize marijuana businesses as legal for tax purposes.
+There are also additional nuanced laws regarding medical cannabis products and medical marijuana dispensaries.
 So, why would anyone have to pay taxes on a business that the government doesn't even consider legal?
 Because it's still income, and everyone who earns an income must pay an income tax.
 If a person doesn't report the money he or she makes from his or her marijuana business, the IRS can prosecute the person for tax evasion.